karks88/handylinks-custom-dashboard-widget/README.md

 Download a copy of the plugin's ZIP archive and install via the WordPress admin (Plugins > Add New).

+Activate the plugin and navigate to Settings > Handy Links Custom Dashboard Widget to customize the widget.

 == Changelog ==

 = 1.0.3 =